BazzaCuda/MinimalistMediaPlayer/README.md

 Minimalist Media Player
 =====================

-A simple but effective media player built around the Windows Media Player ActiveX control.
+A simple but very effective media player built around the Windows Media Player ActiveX control.

-It provides both a minimalist/keyboard-operated user interface (so that on-screen controls don't detract from the video) and the controls to view the video in a minimalist window with no borders, window title bar/caption, progress bar, video timestamps, etc, and with the window resized to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
-This provides an immersive viewing experience even when not played full-screen.
+``Minimalist Media Player`` provides both a minimalist/keyboard-operated user interface (so that on-screen controls don't detract from the video) and the controls with which to view the video in a minimalist window with no borders, window title bar/caption, progress bar, video timestamp, etc, and with the window resized to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
+This provides an immersive viewing experience even when played in window mode rather than full-screen.

 ### Keyboard Controls
 ---------------------